UCHINO-Yuki/util/README.md

 # util
-Namespace of utility functions for MATLAB
+Namespace of utility functions and constants for MATLAB

 ```
 +util/@aux    Auxiliary functions